| Title: | Probabilistic Reconciliation via Conditioning |

 Uses the Bottom-Up Importance Sampling algorithm to draw samples from the reconciled forecast distribution, obtained via conditioning.

-reconc_BUIS( A, base_forecasts, in_type, distr, num_samples = 20000, suppress_warnings = FALSE, seed = NULL )
+reconc_BUIS( A, base_fc, in_type, distr, num_samples = 20000, suppress_warnings = FALSE, return_upper = TRUE, seed = NULL )reconc_BUIS( A, base_fc, in_type, distr, num_samples = 20000, suppress_warnings = FALSE, return_upper = TRUE, seed = NULL )

 A |